NOVA Secure File-Sharing

 Key Features

 • Group Creation & Management: Owners (NEAR AccountIds) create groups via smart contracts, supporting collaborative AI training with multi-group membership.
+Anyone can create groups (per future updateβ€”currently owner-gated for MVP stability).

 • Secure Storage: Files are encrypted with group keys and pinned to IPFS, optimized for AI dApps (e.g., datasets for fine-tuning).